asib11/fresher-react-js-task/README.md

 ### Images
 In the image component, the display of the images is shown in grid form, the first image is shown as a feature, the checkbox will show when hovering over the image, some opacity will appear on the image, after selecting the checkbox will not be hidden and the color will change slightly.

+## heroIcone is used for Icon
+    npm install @heroicons/react

+## react-beautiful-dnd use for Drag and Drop
+    npm i react-beautiful-dnd